LukeBuntin/ADS126x-Raspberry-Pi-Library/README.md

 - Utilize a logic analyzer to manually confirm SPI Commands are being transferred and received
 - Complete continuity and voltage tests
-- perform self-test on ADC (reger to datasheet)
+- perform self-test on ADC (refer to datasheet)
 - verify connections
 - read back registers (will implement command to do so)